jeffsrepoaccount/JeffsArduinoTimingChannels/readme.md

 # Jeffs Arduino Timing Channels
 ---

 Encapsulates separate output pins into different timed object channels that will oscillate between on and off states on different schedules.
+Built on top of [arduino-timer](https://github.com/contrem/arduino-timer) by Michael Contreras.

 ## Use Case